Chapter 2 of IoT Infrastructure

 IoT applications are often designed for scale.
-A single organization may be responsible for the reliability of hundreds, or even thousands of IoT devices.
-To ensure reliability at this kind of scale, IoT monitoring is a must.
+A single Enterprise org can be responsible for thousands if not millions of IoT devices.
+IoT monitoring is a must to ensure reliability at this kind of scale.
 Without a monitoring solution to provide visibility into IoT device health and availability, outages are longer, and teams are inherently reactive instead of proactive.

-Effective IoT monitoring — even for smaller-scale deployments — enables teams to reduce mean time to recovery (MTTR), proactively respond to issues before they become outages, and improve overall system observability.
+Effective IoT monitoring enables teams to reduce mean time to recovery (MTTR), proactively respond to issues before they become outages, and improve overall system observability.

-Monitoring IoT infrastructure often requires different protocols, tools, and techniques than traditional IT infrastructure, however.
-IoT networks generate a wealth of data from various smart devices.
-Additionally, IoT devices tend to be embedded systems with limited resources that may require more lightweight protocols and limit what tooling IT can use for monitoring.
+Monitoring IoT infrastructure often requires many more protocols, tools, and techniques than traditional IT infrastructure.
+IoT devices tend to be embedded systems with limited resources that may require more lightweight protocols and limit what tooling IT can use for monitoring.

-In this article, we’ll take a closer look at what the different aspects of IoT monitoring are and how you can effectively monitor your IoT infrastructure.
+In this article, we’ll take a closer look at what the different aspects of IoT monitoring are and how enterprises can more effectively monitor IoT infrastructure.
 To help you avoid common mistakes, we’ll also review five IoT monitoring best practices.

 IoT Monitoring: Executive Summary